 In early 2017 When the price neared the 2013 high, the price got within a few percent and then dropped 34% before quickly rallying back.
 The price made a slightly higher high and then dropped 33% before staging a major rally into late-2017 high.
 The price chopped around for four months before ultimately continuing the uptrend.
 After actually reaching the high, the quick pullback and rally took two months.

-The 2017 high wasn’t revised until late 2020.
+The 2017 high wasn’t revisited until late 2020.
 The price pulled back 16% after reaching the high and then whipped around for a few weeks before ultimately continuing higher into the April 2021 high.

 The all-time high in late 2021 at $69,000 stood until 2024.
 The level was breached on March 5, 2024 just marginally, and the quickly fell as much as 15% before recovering.
 This one again shows that whipsaws and volatility tend to occur near all-time highs following a severe bear market.